markstringer-dti/markstringer-dti.github.io/dti.md

 In that week, the team had been doing some work on the user interface for one of the very early screens in one of the fraud detection journeys.

 One of the developers put up the login screen and then clicked through the first screen and started to talk it through.
 Even though most people who were on the conference call were on mute, I thought I detected some kind of change in the silence.
 Finally someone on the line with a cockney accent said:
-"Erm, I though we'd agreed that we were going to arrange cases by account name rather than by account number?"
+"Erm, I thought we'd agreed that we were going to arrange cases by account name rather than by account number?"
 The developer who was demoing the screen looked blank.
 The business analyst who we'd only just set eyes on and had only just joined the team started to look worried "No, it's in the requirements that cases should be arranged by account number."
 "But that makes no sense" someone with a Northern Irish accent joined in.